 Because of these requirements, it is strongly encouraged that chapters send proposed “asks” and advocacy day goals to attendees before the actual advocacy day.
 Discussion of “asks” should be had during the training segment of the Advocacy Day (typically the morning before afternoon legislator meetings) so that each attendee is comfortable with the chapter’s messages and knows how to effectively deliver information and the provided talking points.

-Please submit applications to Shannon Morey, AAFP Manager of State Government Affairs.
-Applications for 2017 will be accepted until July 15, 2016, on a rolling basis.
+Please submit applications to Shelby Higgins, Manager, Center for State Policy.
+Applications for 2021 will be accepted on a rolling basis until August 31, 2020.